apache/pekko/docs/src/main/paradox/typed/from-classic.md

 as the user guardian.

-Additional actors for an application are created from the user guardian alongside performing the initialization of Akka components such as Cluster Sharding.
+Additional actors for an application are created from the user guardian alongside performing the initialization of Pekko components such as Cluster Sharding.
 In contrast, in a classic `ActorSystem`, such initialization is typically performed from the "outside".

 The `actorOf` method of the classic `ActorSystem` is typically used to create a few (or many) top level actors.
 The